glKarin/com.n0n3m4.diii4a/README.md

 > 3. Suggest to extract Quake 4 patch resource to `q4base` game data folder first.
 > - Quake 4 fonts with DOOM3 format by [IlDucci](https://github.com/IlDucci).
 > - Quake 3 bot files(If you want to add bots in Multiplayer-Game, using command `addbot <bot_file>` or `fillbots` after enter map in console).
-> 4. Then Choose map level/Go main-menu/Start directly, most levels is working.",
+> 4. Then Choose map level/Go main-menu/Start directly, most levels is working.
 > 5. Player is always run(can using bool cvar `harm_g_alwaysRun` to control), and gun-lighting default is opened.

 ###### Problems and resolutions